Officer-Involved Critical Incidents (OICIs)

 Melissa W. Nelson assumed the office of the State Attorney for the Fourth Judicial Circuit (the “Office”) on January 3, 2017.
 Under the Florida Constitution, she is the chief state law enforcement official in the circuit, which covers Duval, Clay, and Nassau Counties.
 The State Attorney has no administrative authority or control over the personnel of the county sheriffs’ offices or other policing departments within the jurisdiction.
 But, the State Attorney is a state official and, therefore, does not answer to the municipal or county governments within the judicial circuit, including the county sheriffs and other policing departments.
 The authority and control of our municipal and county policing agencies reside with each municipal or county government.

 Indeed, the American Bar Association’s Criminal Justice Standards specifically note, “The prosecutor generally serves the public and not any particular government agency, law enforcement officer or unit, witness or victim.
 When investigating or prosecuting a criminal matter, the prosecutor does not represent law enforcement personnel who have worked on the matter and such law enforcement personnel are not the prosecutor’s clients.”
 American Bar Association Criminal Justice Standards for the Prosecution Function, Std.
 3-1.1 (4th Ed.
 2017).

 This Office strives to maintain that independence.

-Historically, a single prosecutor in this Office would review the OIS investigation and present his or her findings to the elected State Attorney, who would then issue a letter or memorandum of disposition to the sheriff or chief of the involved agency.
+Historically, a single prosecutor in this Office would review the OICI investigation and present his or her findings to the elected State Attorney, who would then issue a letter or memorandum of disposition to the sheriff or chief of the involved agency.
 As discussed below, those procedures have now changed under State Attorney Nelson’s administration.

 The Process Now Employed by the State Attorney’s Office